LEARN-LK/IAM/SP_Ubuntu1804.md

 </Logout>
 ```
 Setting asynchronous="false" would make the flow return back to the SP (this otherwise only happens for the SOAP binding which cannot be done asynchronously).

+To initiate, create a button or link to go to a URL on the SP of the form: https://sp.example.org/Shibboleth.sso/Logout

+The SLO would use an asynchronous message to the IdP and the flow would end at the IdP Logout page.
+The user would be returned to the return URL only if the SLO is done in synchronous mode and the flow returns back to the SP.
+To set the return URL, pass it in the return parameter as a query string to the Logout initiator - e.g.: https://sp.example.org/Shibboleth.sso/Logout?return=https://sp.example.org/logout-completed.html